Night Film by Marisha Pessl

 Published July 1st, 2014 by Random House (first published July 16th, 2013)

 In 2015, I heard this book mentioned so many times.
 It seemed like all the booktubers who had this book all decided to read it and talk about it at the same time.
 And then other people went out and bought it and read it and talked about it.
-Around Halloween, there seemed to be countless people adding this to their spooky TBRs.
+Around Halloween, countless people were adding this to their spooky TBRs.

 This book had been on my radar for a while, but after hearing everyone rave about it this past year, I decided it was time to get down to it and finally give it a read.

-This, of course, was aided by the fact that my lovely TBTB Secret Santa sent it to me (thanks again Lauren!) !
+It helped, of course, that my lovely TBTB Secret Santa sent it to me (thanks again Lauren!)!
 I surprised myself by reading it right away after I got it.
 And boy am I glad I did!

 Night Film is the story of a disgraced reporter named Scott McGrath and his quest for redemption.
 He wants to clear his name and prove that he was right all along.
 If there is a bit of vengeance thrown in there, he’s okay with that too.

-McGrath has been obsessed with an enigmatic and ubiquitous horror film director, Stanislas Cordova, whose life is completely shrouded in mystery.
+McGrath is obsessed with an enigmatic and ubiquitous horror film director, Stanislas Cordova, whose life is completely shrouded in mystery.
 Cordova has made no appearances in over thirty years.
 No one really knows what he looks like.
 No one knows much of anything about him.
 But they know his films.
 McGrath thinks there’s something shady going on there, and he wants to know what it is.
-This had previously led him down the path of self destruction.
+This had previously led him down the path of self-destruction.
 But now he has some new leads.